microsoft/OpenAIWorkshop/labs/openai_on_custom_dataset/README.md

 ### Architecture Diagram
 ![OpenAI on custom dataset](../../documents/media/AzureCognitiveSearchOpenAIArchitecture.png) From the user's query, the solution uses two-stage information retrieval to retrieve the content that best matches the user query.
 In stage 1, full text search in Azure Cognitive Search is used to retrieve a number of relevant documents.
 In stage 2, these documents are then used by orchestrator service to form a prompt and sent to OpenAI deployment endpoint of LLM.
-The OpenAI service returns result which is then sent to Power App client application.
+The OpenAI service returns result which is then sent to Azure Bot Service client application.
 ### Deployment

 This scenario can be deployed in 2 different ways depending on your preference.

-### 1. Fully automated script.
+### 1. Deployment Script.

-In this approach, a single script is run to create Azure Resources, configure the Azure Function App and create the search index.
-No manual configuration is required.
-This has the least number of prerequisites and can be run from Azure Cloud Shell.
-Once the automated script is run, the power app can be configured as the next step.

-To proceed with this approach, please click here.
-[Automated Script](Automated.md)

-### 2. Semi automated script.

 In this approach, the steps are broken into 3 key steps with a few manual steps.
 - In the first step, provision Azure Resourcs using Azure Portal UI.
 - In the second step, the search-index is configured and executed to create the search index.
 - The search index can be also be created using Azure Portal UI.
-- powerapp can be configured as the next step.
+- In the third step, a chatbot is developed using Azure Bot Framework Composer.
+Bot Framework Emulator is used for testing the developed chatbot.

 To proceed with this approach, please click here.
-[Semi-Automated Script](SemiAutomated.md)
+[Script](SemiAutomated.md)